aleksander-saz/DS-Projects/Project_18/README.md

 Folder train_images has images for models training;

-File CrowdAnnotations.tsv - has data with infromation of correspondence of the image and query, obtained from crouwdsource.
+File CrowdAnnotations.tsv - has data with information of correspondence of the image and query, obtained from crowd source.
 The columns numbers following:

 Image file name.
 Query id..
-Percentage of people who confirmed the image and query correspondance.
+Percentage of people who confirmed the image and query correspondence.
-Quantity of pepole who confirm that query fit to image.
+Quantity of people who confirm that query fit to image.
-Quantity of pepole who does not confirm that query fit to image.
+Quantity of people who does not confirm that query fit to image.
-File ExpertAnnotations.tsv has data on has data with infromation of correspondence of the image and query, obtained during the expers questionnaire.
+File ExpertAnnotations.tsv has data on has data with information of correspondence of the image and query, obtained during the experts questionnaire.
 The columns are following:

 Image file name.
 Query id.
 3, 4, 5 - Experts rating.

-Experts are rate the correspendance of image in query using the following scale:
+Experts are rate the correspondence of image in query using the following scale:

 1) - image does not match query;

-2) - query has a desription of a few elements of image, but overall not related to image;
+2) - query has a description of a few elements of image, but overall not related to image;

-3) - query and image correspond to each other with descreption of the details;
+3) - query and image correspond to each other with description of the details;

 4) - query and image match on 100%.